Snowflake

 -

-Secure view to the select tables you want to share and hit Apply.
+You can access the select tables you want to share and hit Apply.

 -